 Search Engine Optimization (SEO) and Product Descriptions

-Here’s a secret about Google and the other search engines: they don’t like duplicate content.
-They’re especially intolerant of what’s called “external duplication” content, which occurs when you publish text on your pages that came from outside pages (such as a manufacturer).
-This is true even though many manufacturers provide content marketing descriptions specifically for resellers to use!
+Search engines don’t like duplicate content.
+They’re especially intolerant of what’s called “external duplication,” which occurs when you publish text on your website that comes from outside pages (such as a manufacturer).

-Search engines don’t consider this type of duplicate content to be especially high-value to the user.
-So, if the search engine discovers duplicate content on your site, it’s less likely to rank your pages high for relevant search terms.
+If a search engine discovers duplicate content on your site, it is less likely to rank your pages for relevant search terms.

-- Integrate keywords.
 Start with keyword research.
 What phrases do people use when looking for that type of product online?
 Integrate those phrases into your product description.
-Ensure the primary keyword is in the first and last sentence of your PD if possible.
+Always ensure the primary keyword is in the first sentence of your product description.

-- Provide details.
-Search engine AI is robust, and these programs can tell if your page is highly relevant to someone’s search.
-By providing as many details about the product as you can, you increase the chance that your page is deemed highly relevant.
-That helps you show up higher in search results.
+By providing as many details about the product as you can, you increase the chance that your page is deemed highly relevant by search engines.
+This helps you show up higher in search results.

 Other Shopify Store SEO Tips

 Here are some additional SEO efforts you can engage in on top of writing unique product descriptions: